Marriage certificates for the years 1842 - 1937 can be purchased from the Births, Deaths and Marriages Registration Office.

 The early church records are not consistent or complete.
 You can search the existing records onsite at the State Library on the CD ROM South Australia pre-civil registration marriages.

 You can also look at the lists published in the book, Index to marriages solemnized in South Australia 1836 to July 1842.
 (The information was compiled from a range of sources.)

-Compulsory Civil Registration (of births, deaths and marriages) began in 1842.
-South Australian Marriage Indexes for 1842-1916, and 1916-1937 can only be searched only by visiting the Library due to the stipulation of the Registrar.
+Civil Registration (of births, deaths and marriages) began in 1842.
+South Australian Marriage Indexes for 1842-1916, and 1916-1937 can only be searched by visiting the Library due to the stipulation of the Registrar.

 There are not yet any marriage indexes publicly available for dates after 1937.
 This is for privacy reasons.
 However, there are other sources you can try, as detailed elsewhere on this guide.

 There are other sources you can search to find information about a marriage.
 You might use these if you haven't found what you are looking for in the Marriage Indexes.